ITC-CRIB/training-resources/GeoSpatial_Training_Resources.md

     - [Salem](#salem)

-# Training Resources for Geo Spatial Computing
+# Training Resources for Geospatial Computing

-This is a curated list of training materials for popular packages that are used in Geo Spatial computing.
+This is a curated list of training materials for popular packages that are used in Geospatial computing.
 The current list primarily has Python packages but the list will be updated to include packages from other languages (for example - R).
 If you need resources for any particular package, please contact us so we can update the list accordingly.

 <hr><hr>

-### Common Resources for Geo Spatial Observation and Geo Informatics Systems
+### Common Resources for Geospatial Observation and Geo Informatics Systems

-These are links to resources that have tutorials/courses for Geo Spatial computing and analyses.
+These are links to resources that have tutorials/courses for Geospatial computing and analyses.

 - [Awesome Geospatial](https://github.com/sacridini/Awesome-Geospatial) - Long list of geospatial analysis tools
 - [GeoHackWeek 2017 Materials](https://github.com/geohackweek/tutorial_contents) - Materials from GeohackWeek which happened in University of Washington in 2017.